The Andromeda Strain: Reception

 Reviews for The Andromeda Strain were overwhelmingly positive, and the novel was an American bestseller, establishing Michael Crichton as a respected novelist and science-fiction writer.
 The Andromeda Strain is one of the books credited with creating the techno-thriller genre.

 The Pittsburgh Press said it was "relentlessly suspenseful...
 A hair-raising experience."
 The Detroit Free Press called it "Hideously plausible suspense... will glue you to your chair."
 Library Journal said The Andromeda Strain was "One of the most important novels of the year".

-The New York Timess Christopher Lehmann-Haupt said, "Tired out by a long day in the country, I was awake way past bedtime.
+Writing for The New York Times, Christopher Lehmann-Haupt said, "Tired out by a long day in the country, I was awake way past bedtime.
 My arms were numb from propping up my head.
 By turning from side to side, I had driven the cats from their place at the foot of the bed, and they were disgruntled.
 I was very likely disturbing my wife's sleep.
 But I was well into Michael Crichton's The Andromeda Strain.
 And he had me convinced it was all really happening."